 An in-depth examination of the world political system, theories of international relations, and American foreign policy from independence to the present.
 Particular emphasis will be placed on America's role as a hegemon in the 21st century.
 Students will be evaluated based on class participation and written assignments requiring some individual research.
 Seminar. \$15 Course Fee.
-Prereq: ANTH/HIST/POLS/PSY/SOC 220, or ANTH/HIST/POLS/PSY/SOC 221, or ANTH/HIST/POLS/PSY/SOC 222, or ISSS 222; or ci. ((Block 2/fall 2010; Block 1 fall/even-numbered years beginning 2012)
+Prereq: ANTH/HIST/POLS/PSY/SOC 220, or ANTH/HIST/POLS/PSY/SOC 221, or ANTH/HIST/

+POLS/PSY/SOC 222, or ISSS 222; or ci.
+(Block 1 fall/even-numbered years)